Hours

 Healthcare with Choice!

-UrgentMED is one such facility.
-Our clinic is open seven days a week, including evenings.
 We take care of a wide variety of illnesses and injuries, suture lacerations, splint minor fractures, treat sprains, freeze warts, perform sports physicals for athletes, DOT physicals for truck drivers, Basic Med physicals for pilots, and even preoperative physicals for those needing surgery— all without the need to schedule an appointment.

 __________________________________